annayao0602/annayao0602/README.md

 ## Hi there 👋

 Bio:
 My name is Anna Yao and I am a current BSDS student at UVA.
-I am interested in applying data science and analytics to the health world.
+Browse my work below to see code in data visualizations on research publications and classwork projects in data engineering.